rm3l/pureconfig/README.md

 server.allowed-hosts = [localhost, 127.0.0.1, 192.168.0.1]
 ```

-A more elaborate example, including referencing other array elements:
+A more elaborate example, including referencing other array elements.
+Note that
+commas are optional between items when using indentation style, in which case the []'s appear
+at the same level as the key:

 ```
 servers =